Ibn Battuta – a famous Moroccan traveller once said:

 Living as an expat in these countries make it easy for me to visit neighbouring countries close by.
 I have had the pleasure of going to the United Arab Emirates several times, Saudi Arabia for ‘umrah, and Turkey when I was living in Oman.
 In addition to that, when my family returned to Malaysia for holidays, we also visited Singapore (twice) and Medan, Indonesia.
 (I visited Thailand when I was a toddler, so I didn’t remember anything.
 Still counts though!)

-I have big plans for the future – I am planning to visit 26 new countries marked in light blue, and studying in either of the 3 countries marked in dark blue!
-Also to add to that, I’d love to visit some of the countries I’ve lived in before as well.
+I have big plans for the future – I am planning to visit 26 new countries marked in light blue.
+In addition, I’d love to visit some of the countries I’ve lived in before as well.

 I wouldn’t dream of forgetting East Asia – a place that is close to my heart.
 I wanted to go to Japan so much that I have done so much research about where I should go.
 Serene temples and its delightful traditions make it a truly magical place.
 I’ve visited South Korea before, actually, but only the airport (and that doesn’t count!).
 Korea is a fantastic place for a history buff like myself as not only the country has a rich imperial history, but also it is still technically at war with the North.
 A visit to the DMZ would be like travelling back in time, when two world superpowers were at each other’s throats enforcing the ideas of democracy and communism on smaller countries.
 Both of these countries are reachable from Malaysia via a number of airlines offering cheap fares, so realistically travelling there is a piece of cake.